GIScience/gis-training-resource-center/_sources/content/Mobile_Data_collection/en_SMT_ex4_.md

     For a better overview and orientation it is always helpful to add a basemap to your project and put your situation in a spatial context.
 Find in the `Browser` Panel `XYZ Tiles`, open the dropdown by clicking on it and select OpenStreetMap or another basemap.

-    Click [here](/content/Wiki/en_qgis_basemaps_wiki.md) for more information on basemaps and how toa dd them to your project.
+    Click [here](/content/Wiki/en_qgis_basemaps_wiki.md) for more information on basemaps and how to add them to your project.

 3. __Understand the Layer Concept__

     By dragging and dropping your data into QGIS the data will be visualized in the map canvas and its description will be visible in the `Layers` Panel.
-You should now have 3 layers in your panel: your geojason output (vector), your geotiff (Raster) and the OpenStreetMap basemap.
+You should now have 7 layers in your panel: your geojson output (vector), your 5 geotiffs (Raster) and the OpenStreetMap basemap.
 In order to see all the information you have to bing them into order.
 It is important to understand the [Layer Concept](/content/Wiki/en_qgis_layer_concept_wiki.md).